research-team/robot-dream/doc/architecture.md

 The **reverse translation** is gradual step by step process that could be divided into several phases:

 - Increase of abstraction layer of the dreaming brain
-- Translation of the realistic neural network (**rNN**) of the **dreaming brain** into rule based description of the behavior strategies of a robotic system
+- Translation of the spiking neural network (**sNN**) of the **dreaming brain** into rule based description of the behavior strategies of a robotic system
 - Validation of translation steps
 - Validation of overall reverse translation process
 - Transfer of rule based behavior strategies into a robotic system.

-Overall translation validation is based on overall statistical analysis of the semantically tagged rNN of a dreaming brain highlighting most important neuronal connections using **semantic tagging** to the key concepts.
+Overall translation validation is based on overall statistical analysis of the semantically tagged sNN of a dreaming brain highlighting most important neuronal connections using **semantic tagging** to the key concepts.

 ## HLD